sabelogumede/ai-todo-app/README.md

 ## Deployment
 - Deploy on Vercel for best results.
 Set your API key in Vercel's environment variables.
+- You can use an SVG logo as your favicon by updating the `<link rel="icon" ...>` in `public/index.html`.

 ## Development
 - Built with React, Tailwind CSS, and AI-assisted code generation.
 - Code is modular, with hooks and services for state and API logic.
+- `.gitignore` is set up to exclude sensitive and unnecessary files.

 ## License
 MIT